anaelChardan/command-bus/README.md

   },
 };

 // THIS IS STRONGLY TYPED!
-const result = await bus.handle(editCardLimitsCommand);
+It returns a Result type const result = await bus.handle(editCardLimitsCommand);
 ```